sarahshatto/learning-journal/README.md

 ### I had Carne Asada last night.
-And it was delicious. :heart_eyes: :drooling_face:
+And it was delicious.

 One of my favorite foods by far. *Carne Asada street tacos...
 Carne Asada burritos...with guac, Carne Asada Nachos*... the list goes on and on.
 <br><br><br>